April 23, 2019 at 9:44 AM #423571

 However, when I implement this, all I get is a white screen when I Run/Preview/Preview in Browser.
 Further, I need the ability to create several mailto actions: as there are multiple e-mail addresses throughout the course.

 To clarify for my benefit: do you want to mail the contents of the Lectora page somewhere, or open a new message in the student’s own mail program (e. g.
-Outlook)?April 24, 2019 at 7:46 am #423624
+Outlook)?This post has received 1 vote up.April 24, 2019 at 7:46 AM #423624

 Hi, Clammers.
 It looks like you found an old post of mine.
 Here it is working in version 18.
 If you have any problems or need something different let us know.